EskandarAtrakchi/Recursion-Lab-2024/README.md

 # Java Code Explanation

-The provided Java code contains three functions and a main method to demonstrate their usage.
+Java code contains three functions and a main method to demonstrate their usage. here are the three functions one by one:

 ## `power` Function